Rockefeller Philanthropy Advisors

 Type of SupportGeneral Support/Program

 Fund for Shared Insight is a funder collaborative.
-Our goal is that funders and nonprofits would be meaningfully more connected to each other, and to the people and communities we seek to help – and more responsive to their input and feedback.
-Shared Insight has grown since its inception four years ago.
-Today it includes 13 core funders and 65 additional funders who collectively contribute roughly $8 million each year (on average) to a pooled fund at Rockefeller Philanthropy Advisors.
-To date, the fund has made 184 grants to 182 organizations totaling $21.1 million and is committed to rigorous measurement and sharing what it learns.
+Its goal is that funders and nonprofits will be meaningfully more connected to each other, and to the people and communities it seeks to help — and more responsive to their input and feedback.
+Shared Insight has grown since its inception in July 2014.
+Today it includes 13 core funders and nearly 80 additional funders who collectively contribute roughly $8 million each year (on average) to a pooled fund at Rockefeller Philanthropy Advisors.
+To date, the Fund has made 244 grants to 242 organizations totaling $22.7 million, and is committed to rigorous measurement and sharing what it learns.

 About the Grantee